 Certain kinds of property are exempt in almost every state, while others are almost never exempt.
 The following are items you can typically keep (exempt property):

 Items you must typically give up (nonexempt property) include:

-For clear-cut answers, information and strategies you need to figure out whether bankruptcy is the right solution for you, get The New Bankruptcy: Will It Work for You?, by Stephen R. Elias (Nolo).
+For clear-cut answers, information and strategies you need to figure out whether bankruptcy is the right solution for you, get The New Bankruptcy: Will It Work for You?, by Attorney Cara O'Neill.